luispedro/luispedro_org/content/pages/publications/publication-list-bibtex.rst

 ::

+    @article{Sunagawa2013,
+        author = {Shinichi Sunagawa and Daniel R Mende and Georg Zeller and Fernando Izquierdo-Carrasco and Simon A Berger and Jens Roat Kultima and Luis Pedro Coelho and Manimozhiyan Arumugam and Julien Tap and Henrik Bjørn Nielsen and Simon Rasmussen and Søren Brunak and Oluf Pedersen and Francisco Guarner and Willem M de Vos and Jun Wang and Junhua Li and Joël Doré and S Dusko Ehrlich and Alexandros Stamatakis and Peer Bork},
+        title = {Metagenomic species profiling using universal phylogenetic marker genes}, year = {2013},
+        doi = {10.1038/nmeth.2693}
+    }

     @article{Coelho15062010,
         author = {Coelho, Luis Pedro and Peng, Tao and Murphy, Robert F.}, title = {Quantifying the distribution of probes between subcellular locations using unsupervised pattern unmixing},